Enhancing Cross-lingual Prompting with Dual Prompt Augmentation: Experiments

-\paragraph{Mask Token Augmentation} With the proposed mask token augmentation framework, our prompting method achieves consistent improvement over UP, indicating that multilingual verbalizers as answer augmentation and mask token mixup as representation augmentation are two meaningful ways to enhance cross-lingual prompting.
-The comparison results in Table~\ref{table:xnli-results} and Table~\ref{table:pawsx-results} also exhibit consistent superiority of our method over cross-lingual finetuning.
+With the proposed DPA framework, our prompting method achieves consistent improvement over UP, indicating that multilingual verbalizers from the answer view and prompt mixup from the input view are both effective ways to enhance cross-lingual prompting.
+The comparison results in Table~\ref{table:xnli-results} and Table~\ref{table:pawsx-results} also exhibit clear superiority of our method over cross-lingual finetuning.
 Even in the most resource-rich settings, compared to FT, our method still obtains 7.1\% (256 shots) and 4.9\% (512 shots) absolute gains on XNLI and PAWS-X.

-\paragraph{Ablation Study} The performance of our prompting method will become worse when we remove mask token mixup or multilingual verbalizer, showing that both augmentation strategies contribute positively to the improvement.
-We also notice that the negative effects brought by \textsc{Ours w/o MV} are generally larger, showing that the guidance from multiple target languages is more helpful for cross-lingual prompting.
+\paragraph{Ablation Study} The performance of our prompting method will become worse when removing either prompt mixup or multilingual verbalizer, showing that both prompt input and prompt answer augmentation contribute positively to the improvement.
+We also notice that the negative effects brought by \textsc{DPA w/o MV} are generally larger, showing the necessity of target-language guidance for cross-lingual prompting.